gregorio-project/latin-ecclesiastic-accents/corpus/Vulgate_with_accents/README.md

 Here you have an accented version of the old Vulgate.

-At this date (2017-05-03), only the New Testament is available.
+At this date (2017-05-03), only the Psalms and the New Testament are available.

 ------------